 Hurricane and High Wind Zones

-Exterior doors are more likely to be damaged or lost in hurricane-prone regions and other high-wind areas (Figure 1), leaving the house susceptible to wind and water intrusion.
+Figure 1 indicates wind regions in the United States.
+Exterior doors are more likely to be damaged or lost in hurricane-prone regions and other high-wind areas, leaving the house susceptible to wind and water intrusion.
 Proper installation is even more important in these locations to protect against storm damage.

 Wind Region Terminology